GriffinPlus/dotnet-libs-logging-interface/README.md

 The `GetHighPrecisionTimestamp()` method of the `LogWriter` class returns a timestamp with nanosecond precision.
 The actual resolution of the timestamp depends on the system's clock, but on most modern systems the resolution is finer than one nanosecond.
 This timestamp can be used to measure timespans very accurately.

+#### PrettyFormatter

+The `PrettyFormatter` class provides methods to format runtime metadata such as types, methods, events, properties, fields, assemblies, modules, exceptions and objects in a human-readable way.
+The `LogWriter` class makes use of the `PrettyFormatter` internally when formatting log messages containing such metadata.

 ### Complete Example